Lucas Pope: Independent (2010–present)

-Over the next few years, Pope and Ishizaka worked on a number of experimental games.
+Both Pope and Ishizaka decided to quit their current jobs in 2010 and moved to Saitama, Japan, in close proximity to Ishizaka's family, and continue to pursue small independent game development.
+Over the next few years, the two worked on a number of experimental games.
 One of their first was a mobile game called Helsing's Fire, which won the 2011 IGF for Best Mobile Game.
 Another title was The Republia Times in 2012 which he had come up with originally as part of a Ludum Dare game jam.
 He helped to port Rocketbirds: Hardboiled Chicken, a game developed by members of Ratloop, to the PlayStation 3.
 This work required him and Ishizaka to temporarily live in Singapore for about a year with frequent trips to the United States.
 During these travels, Pope came upon an idea for a game involving a passport inspector, which served as the inspiration for Pope's breakout game, Papers, Please, released first in 2013.
-Papers, Please was critically praised, winning several awards including several Game Developers Choice and IGF awards (including the Seumas McNally Grand Prize for best indie game), as well as a British Academy (BAFTA) Games Award for Best Simulation Game.
+Papers, Please was critically praised, winning several awards including several Game Developers Choice and IGF awards (including the Seumas McNally Grand Prize for best indie game) as well as a British Academy (BAFTA) Games Award for Best Simulation Game.
 For Pope and his wife, Papers, Please was financially successful; the game had sold about 1.8 million copies by August 2016, and through 2018, still sold enough that Pope was not worried about his financial security as he was developing his next game, Return of the Obra Dinn.

 Obra Dinns development had started shortly after Pope had completed all the work on Papers, Please, and took about four and a half years, principally due to Pope's expanded narrative.
-On its release in 2018, it received similar high praise as Papers, Please, and has been nominated for and won several awards from the Game Developers Choice, IGF, Peabody, and D.I.C.E.
+On its release in 2018, it received similar high praise as Papers, Please, and was nominated for and won several awards from the Game Developers Choice, IGF, Peabody, and D.I.C.E.
 Awards (including a second Seumas McNally Grand Prize), as well as being named one of the top games of 2018.

 In March 2024, Pope released Mars After Midnight exclusively for the Playdate system.
 In the game, players manage a community center among aliens on Mars.
 The character art for the Martians is procedurally generated, and the voices are synthesized using a system Pope developed.
 Pope said that he created the game with his children in mind.
-Wes Fenlon, writing for PC Gamer called the game "pleasant."
-After Mars After Midnights Playdate release, Pope has stated he intends to return to develop games for PC.
+Wes Fenlon, writing for PC Gamer, called the game "pleasant."
+After Mars After Midnights release, Pope has stated he intends to return to develop games for PC.

+In April 2026, Pope revealed that he no longer feels comfortable talking about his ongoing projects over fears his unreleased work "would be slurped up by AI".